How Do I Crate Train My Puppy?

 Creating a Cozy Environment

 Nighttime crate training is an important aspect of overall crate training.
 To help your puppy feel more comfortable in their crate during the night, create a cozy environment.
 Provide soft bedding, such as a blanket or dog bed, and ensure the crate is placed in a quiet and dimly lit area of your home.
-Consider using a crate cover or covering the crate partially with a blanket to create a den-like space that feels secure and comforting for your puppy.
+Consider using a crate or covering the crate partially with a blanket to create a den-like space that feels secure and comforting for your puppy.

 Bedtime Routine